camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 A Cockpit plugin is a maven jar project that is included in the Cockpit webapplication as a library dependency.
 It provides a server-side and a client-side extension to Cockpit.

-On the server-side, it can extend Cockpit with custom SQL queries and JAX-RS resource classes.
-Queries (defined via [MyBatis](http://www.mybatis.org/)) may be used to squeeze additional intel out of an engine database or to execute custom engine operations.
-JAX-RS resources on the other hand extend the Cockpit API and expose data to the client-side part of the plugin.

 On the client-side a plugin may include Javascript modules to extend the Cockpit webapplication.
 Via those modules a plugin provides custom views.